sbancuz/Appunti/Logical agents.md

 5) Propositionalize the goal $\to$ the goal becomes a disjunction over all of its ground instances
 6) Add successor state axioms $\to$ for each $F$ add $F^{t+1}\iff ACause F^{t} \lor (F^{t}\land \lnot ANotCausesF^{t})$

-The model checking for these planners is done incrementally, we choose a max length of the solution, then if we can't find a solution we try again with a greater lenght.
+The model checking for these planners is done incrementally, we choose a max length of the solution, then if we can't find a solution we try again with a greater length.
+### Non deterministic planners

+Up until now we worked within an ideal world, but in the real one we face partial observability, non-deterministic and unknown environments.
+This affects the way we represent the agent perception of the world, we represent this new view in **belief states** -- the set of possible states the agent might be in.

+To perceive unknown information from the environment we have to augment the PDDL by adding the $\text{Percept}$ function that takes as input what we are actually tying to get information and the precondition to do so.

+>[!warning]
+>There is much more in this chapter, but is not covered in the lectures so....
+### Uncertainty

+Agents in the real world need to handle **uncertainty**, whether partial observability or non determinism.
+To resolve this problem we used belief states to represent each possible state the agent might be in and acted accordingly.
+Although this approach works, it has a couple of drawbacks:
+- the agent must consider all the possible explanation for its sensor observations, no matter how unlikely
+- a correct contingent plan for all the possible cases can grow exponentially large
+- sometimes a completely contingent plan just doesn't exist

+If the agent's knowledge cannot guarantee some outcome, it can try to provide a **degree of belief** that certain goals will be accomplished.
+So when planning a solution, the right thing to do, i.e. the rational decision, depends on both the relative importance of various goals and the likelihood that they will be achieved.
+Our main tool to deal with this uncertainty is [[Probability theory]].

+To make choices on the best course of actions, an agent must first have preferences among different possible outcomes of the various plans.
+We can use [[Utility theory]] to represent preferences and reason quantitatively with them.

+The combination of these two needs is [[Decision theory]]